-The Container Recycling Institute (CRI) is pleased to announce it is accepting nominations for its second annual Pat Franklin Courageous Spirit Award.
-Created to recognize and encourage leadership in advancing meaningful recycling of beverage containers and other consumer materials in the U.S. and Canada, the award seeks nominees whose work exemplifies the spirit, goals and achievements of CRI’s late founder and longtime executive director, Pat Franklin.
+The Container Recycling Institute (CRI) created the Pat Franklin Courageous Spirit Award in 2015 to recognize individuals whose work exemplifies the spirit, goals and achievements of CRI’s late founder and longtime executive director, Pat Franklin.

 Who Was Pat Franklin?